 In that same year he finally formed his first sextet, playing in several clubs and radio shows, and recorded many tangos with the RCA Victor.
-After a discussion with a club owner in Buenos Aires, who did not understand why Di Sarli was wearing dark glasses (it was because of an accident he had when he was young, working in his father factory), Di Sarli went back to Bahia Blanca, where he played in La Central Club until 1934.
+After a discussion with a club owner in Buenos Aires, who did not understand why Di Sarli was wearing dark glasses, Di Sarli went back to Bahia Blanca, where he played in La Central Club until 1934.
+The reason was because of an accident he had when he was young, working in his father factory.

 1939 is the turning point of Di Sarli’s rise as one of the greatest Tango musician ever.
-He formed his orchestra in 1938 and played for Radio Mundo, then, once Roberto Rufino, only 16, joined the orchestra, they recorded the Tangos “Corazon” and “Retirao”, the first 2 tangos of many more that still delight nowadays thousands and thousands of milongueros all over the world.
+He formed his orchestra in 1938 and played for Radio Mundo.
+Then, once Roberto Rufino, only 16, joined the orchestra, they recorded the Tangos “Corazon” and “Retirao”.
+These were the first 2 tangos of many more that still delight nowadays thousands and thousands of milongueros all over the world.

-Di Sarli/Rufino is a pair well known to any Tango dancer, and it is very rare that during a milonga none of their tangos are played.
+Di Sarli/Rufino is a pair well known to any Tango dancer, and it is very rare not to listen during a milonga any of their tangos.
 Di Sarli’s style is very harmonic, as if every instrument is a piece needed to keep everything together, rather than shine on its own.
 Directing his own orchestra with his piano marking the compás, Di Sarli achieved to blend together simplicity, rhythm, harmony and sublime nuances.
 The only exception to this feeling of togetherness of the instruments are the violins, sometimes left free to go on their own notes, to highlight certain part of the piece, while the other instruments let them shine.

 Best Di Sarli’s tangos of this first period:

 1939, Corazon, Roberto Rufino